-On leaving school in 2007, Archie spent time working first at Shadwell Stud in Norfolk before completing a stud season at historic Windsor Park Stud in New Zealand.
+On leaving school in 2007, he spent time working first at Shadwell Stud in Norfolk before completing a stud season at historic Windsor Park Stud in New Zealand.
 He spent bloodstock sale seasons working for leading consultancy Blandford Bloodstock and then travelled to South Africa.
 There he successfully managed a satellite yard for two seasons based in Summerveld, Kwa-Zulu Natal for leading trainer Alec Laird, handler of South African racing legend London News.

-Working with a large string of horses containing plenty of quality firepower was a dream come true for Archie, who was there to witness Mukhadram winning the Group 1 Coral Eclipse for Haggas in July 2014.
+Watson was able to complete his equine education at Somerville Lodge in Newmarket by learning from Haggas and his wife Maureen.
+Working with a large string of horses containing plenty of quality firepower was a dream come true for Watson, who was there to witness, among others, Mukhadram winning the Group 1 Coral Eclipse for Haggas in July 2014.

 After four years in Newmarket, the chance arose for Watson to move back to Berkshire, where he took out a licence to train at historic Saxon Gate in Upper Lambourn.